Is that Hermes real? With eBay Authenticate, you'll know for sure

 "We're not seeing in the marketplace increased pressure on counterfeiting," Laura Chambers, head of eBay consumer selling, said.
 "We're not seeing that problem getting worse."

-While fakes on eBay aren't proliferating, many consumers likely still hesitate about buying bigger-ticket items online, especially those heavily targeted by counterfeiters, such as Nike shoes, Rolex watches and Louis Vuitton handbags.
+While fakes on eBay aren't proliferating, many consumers likely still hesitate about buying big-ticket items online, especially those heavily targeted by counterfeiters, such as Nike shoes, Rolex watches and Louis Vuitton handbags.

 eBay hopes to allay such concerns and make it easier to sell those products on its site with the help of the new program.
-More higher-priced item sales would allow eBay to make more in commissions, which could help jumpstart the marketplace's sluggish growth.
+More high-priced item sales would allow eBay to make more in commissions, which could help jump-start the marketplace's sluggish growth.

 Chambers said eBay Authenticate likely won't be useful for $20 handbags, or even $200 ones, since the cost of authenticating goods is not cheap.
 However, there's still no lack of big-ticket sales on the site already.